wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/2-input-types.md

     you have 0 errors and warnings, then click on the **X**.
 Next, click on **Save**.

 1. You can now test the button using your smartphone.
-Open the app and click on the **Buttons** option on the bottom horizontal menu.
+Open the Power Automate app and click on the **Buttons** option on the bottom horizontal menu.
 You will now see the **Report Property Damage** button.
-Click on it.
+Click on this button.

-1. Populate all the items in the fields and then click on **Done**.
+1. Populate all the items in the user input fields and then click on **Done**.

     ![Sample report using mobile app](../media/sample-report-using-mobile-app.jpg)

-1. You can go back to your SharePoint list and confirm the new item, which includes the image has been added.
+1. You can go back to your SharePoint list and confirm the new item, including the image has been added.

     ![report with image added](../media/report-image.jpg)